tomoe-mami/weechat-scripts/bufferlist/README.md

 Selection marker character.
 If this option is not empty, buffers won't be highlighted when you select them.
 To see the difference between selected and unselected buffers, add item `sel` into option **format**.

+#### bufferlist.look.default_mouse_bindings

+Set default mouse bindings.
+Disable this option if you want to set your own mouse bindings.
+See [this table](#mouse-actions) for list of hsignal.

 ### Color options